 Find Cheap Homeowners Insurance Quotes in Your Area

-In the insurance world, a peril has a very particular meaning: a specific cause of damage or injury.
-Insurance policies exist to cover you against specific perils like fire, wind and theft.
-However, some perils (like water damage) are covered only in certain situations, and others (like neglect) are excluded from insurance entirely.
+In insurance, a peril has a very particular meaning: a specific cause of damage or injury.
+Insurance policies exist to cover you against certain perils, like fire, wind and theft.
+However, some perils, like water damage, are covered only in certain situations, and others, like neglect, are excluded from insurance entirely.

 A peril is a specific cause of damage or injury to a piece of property or person.
 Protecting yourself against financial loss from particular perils is one of the main reasons to buy insurance for your home, in addition to liability protection.

 All peril vs. named peril coverage

 Nearly every homeowners insurance policy protects against multiple perils, but some homeowners insurance policies only cover specifically named perils on their policies.
 This is called named-peril coverage, also known as closed-peril insurance, specified-perils insurance or a named-risk policy.